-Dalmatian is popular medium-sized dog breed originated in Croatia.
+Dalmatian is a popular medium-sized dog breed that originated in Croatia.
 The Dalmatian was originally bred to guard horses and coaches, and some of the old protective instinct remains.
 The breed is very versatile and has been used for many purposes over the years.
 The Dalmatian takes his name from Dalmatia, on the eastern coast of the Adriatic Sea.

 Dalmatian content overview